 Article: Google opens the door to military AI collaborations

-Jessica Dorsey and dr. Marijn Hoijtink respond in the newspapers Trouw and DeMorgen to Google’s newly announced ethical AI guidelines, which no longer include commitments to refraining from developing AI applications for weapons and surveillance.
+Jessica Dorsey and dr. Marijn Hoijtink respond in the newspapers Trouw and DeMorgen to Google’s newly announced ethical AI guidelines on weapons and surveillance.

 Commissie Sorgdrager concludes ‘Too Little, Too Late’